Katherine and Milan are the founding

 Top 100 Most Influential People in 2018.

-Katherine McPhie is a national winner of the NCWiT Computing Award (one of 40 nationwide), a Prudential Spirit of Community Distinguished Finalist (one of 9 statewide), and a Disneyland Luminary (one of 5 county-wide).
-Last year, the Orange County Rescue Mission presented Katherine with the Presidential Volunteer Service Award Gold Medal.
-In 2018 Katherine was a summer research intern at UCI, performing and analyzing mathematical modeling of disorganized molecules.
-In 2017, she was named “Miss Mathematician,” the top accolade at CSU Fullerton’s Math Intensive Summer Session.
-In 2016, she won second place in a regional semester-long mobile app development competition sponsored by Time Warner Cable.
-She is a drum major at University High School, where she also serves on the board of Junior Classical League and represents her class on Irvine’s High School Youth Action Team.
+Katherine McPhie is a national winner of the NCWiT Computing Award, a Prudential Spirit of Community Distinguished Finalist, and a Disneyland Luminary.
+In recognition of more than 100 hours of service, the OC Rescue Mission presented her with the Presidential Volunteer Service Award Gold Medal in 2018.
+In 2019, Katherine’s team won 2nd place at the International Space Settlement Design Competition at the Kennedy Space Station in Florida.
+In 2018, she was a UC Irvine summer math intern, performing and analyzing mathematical modeling of disorganized molecules.
+In 2017, she won “Miss Mathematician,” the top accolade awarded at CSU Fullerton’s Math Intensive Summer Session.
+In 2016, she won 2nd place in a regional semester-long mobile app development competition sponsored by Time Warner Cable.
+She is the drum major at University High School, where she also serves as president of Girls Who Code.

 Since she was in middle school, Milan Narula has been dedicated to improving the lives of disadvantaged children.
 In 2015, Milan began volunteering with special needs children and their siblings at Intervention Center for Early Childhood, at-risk youth at KidWorks in Santa Ana, and homeless children through School on Wheels.
 Milan has absolutely loved this work.
 She has earned many awards and accolades for her community service, and was featured in this news report about her volunteer work.
-A sophomore at University High School, Milan is a cheerleader and IMPACT mentor who was elected to both the UHS Homeroom Senate and Sophomore Class Council.
-Milan has been chosen to represent her school at the 2019 Hugh O’Brien (HOBY) State Leadership Seminar in June.
+A junior at University High School, Milan is a cheerleader and IMPACT mentor.
+Last year she was elected to both the UHS Homeroom Senate and Sophomore Class Council, and this year she serves as the Associated Student Body’s Service Commissioner.
+Milan represented her school at the 2019 Hugh O’Brien (HOBY) State Leadership Seminar last June.
 She intends to become a teacher one day so she can continue her life's passion of helping kids.